dojo/docs/dojox/grid/EnhancedGrid.rst

       ...
   </script>

-* Use indirect selection feature
+* Use indirect selection feature with check boxes

- * Check boxes

   ... with HTML markup

 .. code-block :: javascript
   :linenos: